Adham-Ibrahim05/atlaslogix-qa-assessment/README.md

 A risk-based testing approach was used, prioritizing:

 1. Authentication and access control
+2. Role-based access control and permission boundaries
-2. Tenant isolation
+3. Tenant isolation
-3. Compliance and approval workflows
+4. Compliance and approval workflows
-4. Sensor data integrity and no-data handling
+5. Sensor data integrity and no-data handling
-5. Live streaming and recovery
+6. Live streaming and recovery
-6. Auditability
+7. Auditability
-7. Accessibility
+8. Accessibility
-8. Responsive behavior
+9. Responsive behavior
-9. UI consistency with the provided design reference
+10. UI consistency with the provided design reference

+## Roles & RBAC Validation

+Role-based access was tested across the available application roles to verify that permissions and restricted actions were enforced correctly.

+The validation included:

+* Login and access behavior for the supplied roles
+* Visibility of role-specific features
+* Access to permitted functionality
+* Restriction of unauthorized actions
+* Compliance approval/denial permissions
+* Tenant-level access boundaries

 ## Automation